Magnesium deficiency - Symptoms and treatment

 Magnesium deficiency and panic attacks

 The side effect of panic attacks is that they open the door to polypragmasia (using several medications).
-Doctors don't really know what panic attacks are or what causes them, but they do know about anti-anxiety drugs.
+Doctors do not really know what panic attacks are or what causes them, but they do know about anti-anxiety drugs.

 Most people who experience a panic attack are immediately treated with anxiety medication.
 If these drugs do not work, more will be added.
 These drugs include other serotonin reuptake inhibitors (SSRIs), antidepressants and even antipsychotics.